State humanities council executive director bios, by state. A pdf of the bios is attached at the end of this article.

 Juan M. González Lamela has been executive director of the Puerto Rico Foundation for the Humanities since 1990.
 He holds an Ed.D. from Nova University and an M.P.A. from the School of Public Administration, University of Puerto Rico.
 He has been vice president of institutional advancement, Fundación Educativa Ana G. Mendez; aide to the Governor of Puerto Rico in the areas of education and culture; and chancellor of Turabo University.
 He has served on boards of directors, councils, and committees related to education, culture, and civics.

 Elizabeth Francis became Executive Director at the Rhode Island Council for the Humanities in January 2013.
-Francis comes to RICH with a background in fundraising as well as in education and history.
+Francis came to RICH with a background in fundraising as well as in education and history.
 As a director of Corporate and Foundation Relations at Brown University, Francis connected university thought leaders with institutional partners to support people and projects, many of which have contributed to the vitality of Rhode Island.

 Francis studied women’s history and cultural history at Brown, earning her doctorate in American Studies in 1994.
 She completed her bachelor’s degree at Hampshire College in Amherst, MA.
 Francis taught at Brown and the University of Rhode Island for several years, has been a member of the board of the International Charter School in Pawtucket, RI, and chaired the Grants Committee as a member of the board at the Rhode Island Council for the Humanities.